trawick/edurepo/STATUS.md

 Three worst overall viability issues
 ====================================

-1. uses dying form of Google auth
+1. XXX
 1. lots of improvements needed to "My Edjectives" (see user interface issues below)
-2. no complete course to use as good example (easiest fix: add materials to Alabama Grade 5 Science)
+1. no complete course to use as good example (easiest fix: add materials to Alabama Grade 5 Science)

 Three worst issues in teacher interface
 =======================================